parveenj/screenplay/_README.md

 ### The home page – `/index.html`

 This is your website home page.
 You can edit some details in the Front Matter at the top of the page:
+`overtitle` – this sets the small intro text above the main page title.

-`title` – this sets the page title, which shows up in the browser's title bar and on search engine results, social shares etc.
+`title` – this sets the main page title, which also shows up in the browser's title bar and on search engine results, social shares etc.
-`description` – this sets the page meta description, which shows up on search engine results, social shares etc.
+`description` – this sets the intro text that displays next to the main page title, and also the page meta description, which shows up on search engine results, social shares etc.
-`featured_image` – this sets the header image for the page, as well as the meta image, which shows up on social shares.
+`featured_image` – this sets the meta image for the page, which shows up on social shares.

 Below the Front Matter is the code for the page.
 You should edit this to set your title and intro text.
 Hint - the main <h1> tag respects line breaks on tablet size screens and larger.
 This is useful if you want to prevent typographic widows.